 Abbot Hall Collections

-Set in a restored Grade I-listed Georgian house on the banks of the River Kent in Kendal, Abbot Hall holds an exceptional collection of 18th-20th century fine art and runs a number of temporary exhibitions throughout the year.
+Abbot Hall is one of Britain’s preeminent small art galleries, set in a Grade I listed Georgian building on the banks of the River Kent in Kendal.
+The gallery holds an outstanding collection of 18-21 century art and hosts exhibitions throughout the year.

 Modern and Contemporary Art – the modern collection concentrates more on painting than sculpture, although there are three-dimensional pieces, including a work by Barbara Hepworth, Jena Arp and Elisabeth Frink.